kinow/autosubmit/docs/source/userguide/defining_workflows/index.rst

 .. code-block:: yaml

     JOBS:
-      ini:
+      INI:
-          FILE: ini.sh
+        FILE: INI.sh
-          RUNNING: once
+        RUNNING: ONCE

-      sim:
+      SIM:
-          FILE: sim.sh
+        FILE: SIM.sh
-          DEPENDENCIES: ini sim-1
+        DEPENDENCIES: INI SIM-1
-          RUNNING: once
+        RUNNING: ONCE

-      asim:
+      ASIM:
-          FILE: asim.sh
+        FILE: ASIM.sh
-          DEPENDENCIES: sim
+        DEPENDENCIES: SIM
-          RUNNING: once
+        RUNNING: ONCE
         SPLITS: 3

-      post:
+      POST:
-          FILE: post.sh
+        FILE: POST.sh
-          RUNNING: once
+        RUNNING: ONCE
         DEPENDENCIES:
-              asim:
+          ASIM:
             SPLITS_FROM:
               2,3: # [2:3] is also valid
-                          splits_to: 1,2*,3* # 1,[2:3]* is also valid, you can also specify the step with [2:3:step]
+                SPLITS_TO: 1,2*,3* # 1,[2:3]* is also valid, you can also specify the step with [2:3:step]
         SPLITS: 3

 In this example: